 At FCCI, we’re committed to the communities we serve and to giving back on a regular basis.
 And we’re not afraid to have a little fun while we’re doing it!
 When we participate in local food drives, fundraisers and Habitat for Humanities builds, there might be some friendly competition or even a costume or two involved.

-Fall Fest is a very special time of giving when FCCI teammates across the company participate in games, tournaments, costume contests and charitable FUN-draising efforts to make a difference for United Way.
-Even our FCCI Officers get in the game by performing skits for our teammates and donating money to purchase raffle items.
+Fall Fest is a very special time of giving when FCCI teammates across the company participate in games, tournaments, costume contests and charitable FUN-draising efforts to make a difference in our communities through the FCCI Charitable Foundation.
+Even our FCCI Officers get in the game by performing skits for our teammates and donating prizes for raffle items.

 We have a solid set of shared values that drive the way we treat others.
 These values position us, our agency partners and our policyholders for success.
 If you share these values, you're the right fit for FCCI.